 Full day excursion to Khunjerab Pass (The border between Pakistan & China).
 In the olden days there were few high passes leading from China those were suitable for travel.
 Today the Khunjerab Pass, which at an altitude of 4733 m is the highest point in the world on the Karakoram Highway, provides an easy all-weather entry from Pakistan to the famous Sinkiang Province of the Peoples Republic of China.
 This route is a beautiful drive, with views of the high mountains of the Karakorams and the distant Pamir Mountain Ranges.
 At Khunjerab, now declared a national park, one can see Marco Polo Sheep (ovis ammon poli).
 On the way back we visit Borit Lake and after the lake we will drive back to Gilgit, dinner & overnight stay will be at hotel.

 Following the breakfast, we will drive back to Besham (midway).
 Along the road we will make stops for tea, toilet and photography. we will reach Besham around evening, check-in at hotel and dinner will be served.

-You will be transferred to Islamabad International Airpport.
-From peace and serenity of Hunza to the hustle and bustles of “modern” trends, you say Khuda Hafiz, the typical farewell, as you depart after a tour into Shangri-La.
+You will be transfer to Islamabad International airport.
+From peace and serenity of North Pakistan to the hustle and bustles of “modern” trends, you say Khuda Hafiz, the typical farewell, as you depart after a tour of Pakistan.
 End of the tour.